haxshaan/pdf-merger/README.md

 # pdf-merger
-A Python script which takes all files in its directory and Merges them into one.
+A Python script which takes all PDF files in its directory and Merges them into one.

 Instructions:
 1. Install PyPDF2 library using pip.